Frequently Asked Questions

 Topics are limitless but below are examples of some of what clients want addressed by a financial and career coach: • While I am earning a good salary I never have any money.
 I want to be more in control • I want to feel more comfortable with my financial decisions • I need to discuss putting a spending/savings plan together so I can afford to buy a house • I just need someone to talk to about money who will be impartial and non-judgmental • I cannot communicate with my spouse about money and want to improve it • I feel my habits around money are not serving me • I hate my job and am not doing the things I was meant to do • I feel my time is running out to do the things I have always dreamed of • I want to be able to talk to my financial advisor with more knowledge and confidence • I want to move jobs and need to plan a strategy on how to get the new one • I need help with my CV and don’t know if it is effective • I feel I should be further on in my career but there seems to be something stopping me.
 I need clarity

 Each individual coaching client has a different financial and career background.
-After our initial complimentary phone conversation during which we explore your reasons for seeking coaching, we agree on a series of coaching sessions, up to 12 in total, though typically 6, depending on support needed.
+After our initial complimentary phone conversation during which we explore your reasons for seeking coaching, we agree on a series of coaching sessions, typically 6, depending on support needed.
 The first session will be a face to face session lasting 2 hours.
-Before financial coaching sessions you will be asked to complete a questionnaire and a Statement of Financial Affairs, clarifying your income and expenditure, assets and liabilities.
+Before financial coaching sessions you may be asked for some basic information on your situation.
 Subsequent sessions will take a little over an hour each and can be weekly, monthly or spaced out as appropriate.
 Each session will have a topic or high-level goal.
 Our focus on that topic/goal will yield action plans for you to address before the next session.
 They will be your tasks and you will be accountable for these.
 Commitment to these action plans will motivate you and ensure momentum and clarity as you move towards your target goal.
 We will monitor and reflect on your progress towards this goal at each session.
 Clients may need support between sessions and I am available by phone to address any interim queries you may have.
 In general sessions are paid for at the session or shortly afterwards as agreed.

 Financial coaching clients may seek a one off session to address certain topics that are weighing heavily on them.
 These could include major life events such as separation/divorce, moving to a new house, redundancy or just about anything that you need to discuss.
 Career coaching clients may seek a one off or a two-session package for CV and interview preparation.
 A CV preparation session will address how your CV reads and whether it communicates your desired message.
 Interview preparation takes the form of role play and is useful when seeking to become more confident in an interview setting.
 Other topics commonly addressed include networking strategies, presentation skills or communication skills.